mroote/rpivideo/README.md

 # RPI Video

 A tool for streaming videos on the Raspberry Pi.
 This lightweight video player can stream videos from youtube and other sources.
+Video output can be configured to use the HDMI or analog video connectors.

 ![alt tag](http://imgur.com/ZEQQVn9.png)